isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/travel-and-health-control-measures.md

 	</li>
 	</ol>
 	<p style="font-size: 16px; color:red; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>Note for travellers with a travel history to any of the following countries/regions:</b></p>
-		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[1] Malaysia:</b> Only SC/PRs returning to Singapore by flight or ferry and PRs entering Singaproe via the Causeway or Second Link are required to present a valid negative COVID-19 PDT result for entry into Singapore.</p>
+		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[1] Malaysia:</b> Only SC/PRs returning to Singapore by flight or ferry and PRs entering Singapore via the Causeway or Second Link are required to present a valid negative COVID-19 PDT result for entry into Singapore.</p>
-		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[2] Bangladesh, India, Indonesia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka</b>: Take an Antigen Rapid Test, in addition to the COVID-19 PCR test, upon arrival in Singapore..</p>
+		<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[2] Bangladesh, India, Indonesia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka</b>: Take an Antigen Rapid Test, in addition to the COVID-19 PCR test, upon arrival in Singapore.</p>
 </td>
 </tr>
 	<tr>